Below is a distance formula calculator, which computes the straight line (Euclidean) distance between two points. It works for 1 through 6 dimensions.

 Distance Calculator

-What is the Euclidean Distance?
+What is Euclidean distance?

 The Euclidean distance or straight line distance is the length of the path between two points.

-Formula for Euclidean Distance
+Formula for Euclidean distance

-The formula for distance (in two dimensions) is:
+The distance formula in two dimensions is:

 Where: